nextflow-io/nextflow/docs/process.rst

 An input definition starts with an input `qualifier` and the input `name`, followed by the keyword ``from`` and the actual channel over which inputs are received.
 Finally some input optional attributes can be specified.

-.. note:: When the input name is the same as the channel name, the ``from`` part of the declaration can be omitted.
+.. tip:: When the input name is the same as the channel name, the ``from`` part of the declaration can be omitted.

 The input qualifier declares the `type` of data to be received.
 This information is used by Nextflow to apply the semantic rules associated to each qualifier and handle it properly depending on the target execution platform